 During process engineering, the simulation and evaluation of the entire forming process is carried out.
 It allows you to setup the entire stamping process, make process modifications and also evaluate different process layouts before choosing the most suitable one.

 A systematic tryout process based on simulation results gathered in the engineering phase can greatly improve the efficiency of tryout.
 Through an efficient tool tryout, your tool shop can effectively deal with complex part geometry, high-strength steel materials and high quality demands.

 In a production process, even after stamping thousands of parts that meet quality specifications, the part reject rate may suddenly rise for no apparent reason.
-With AutoForm software, you can address such issues and achieve reliable part production with a lower reject rate.
+With AutoForm software, you can address such issues and achieve smooth part production with a lower reject rate.